HelmyBlub/chatSim/tasks.md

 Tasks:
 - change: remove job.state and only use citizen.state
 - more images+animations
   - paint item in wood market building
-    - animation for cutting down tree
-        - swinging axe
-        - falling down tree
-        - tree turn into tree log
-        - more axe swinging
-        - tree turns into planks
-        - citizen picks up planks

     - citizen moving animation

     - make the map appear more realistic.
 Easier to follow what happens